|

 of Cartography 44 (1992): 120-125.

 The Harley Fellowships are prestigious as the only ones of their kind in Europe.
-Applications are invited from anyone pursuing
+Applications are

-advanced research in the history of cartography, irrespective of nationality, discipline or profession, who wishes to work in
+invited from anyone pursuing advanced research in the history of cartography, irrespective of

-London and other parts of the United Kingdom.
+Kingdom.
 While independent of them, the fellowships are run in association with the four

-institutions in the London area that, together, hold the greatest number of early maps, namely: British Library, The National Archives (formerly
+institutions in the London area that, together, hold the greatest number of early maps, namely: British Library, The National Archives (formerly Public

-Public Record Office), National Maritime Museum, and Royal Geographical Society.
+Record Office), National Maritime Museum, and

 J B Harley was a giant among late twentieth-century historians of cartography.
 His early